stephenberry/glaze/README.md

 [Performance test code available here](https://github.com/stephenberry/json_performance)

-*Note: [simdjson](https://github.com/simdjson/simdjson) is great for parsing, but can experience major performance losses when the data is not in the expected sequence or any keys are missing (the problem grows as the file size increases, as it must re-iterate through the document).
+*Note: [simdjson](https://github.com/simdjson/simdjson) is great, but can experience major performance losses when the data is not in the expected sequence or any keys are missing (the problem grows as the file size increases, as it must re-iterate through the document).
 And for large, nested objects, simdjson typically requires significantly more coding from the user.*

 [ABC Test](https://github.com/stephenberry/json_performance) shows how simdjson has poor performance when keys are not in the expected sequence: